The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: Discussion

 Table~\ref{table:Galaxies} also provides predictions for NGC 3031 (M81).
 This galaxy is in an early stage interaction with M82 and NGC 3077 \citep{Smercina_2020}. \citet{Harmsen_2023} derived $\tninety=11.8\pm4$, noting that the AGB/RGB ratio is poorly measured, which makes this estimation of $\tninety$ uncertain.
 An independent constraint comes from \citet{Durrell_2010} who report a mean age\footnote{Using deep color-magnitude diagram from the Hubble Space Telescope, they obtained the mean age from the shape of the red giant branch, the magnitude of the red clump, and the location of the red giant branch bump.} of $9\pm2$~Gyr for the dominant halo population of a field at a projected distance of 19~kpc from the center of M81.
 Using that mean age in our predicted relation (eq.~\ref{eq:tst:a}), we infer $\tst=7.81$~Gyr, which is $\sim2$~Gyr younger than the $\tst\approx10$~Gyr inferred from the $\tninety$ measurement of \citet{Harmsen_2023}.
 If the stellar halo of M81 is dominated by debris of a single merger, we predict that this event happened in the early stage of M81.
 However, because of the large merger rate (1:2) estimated for the ongoing interaction with M82, we expect that the stellar halo of M81 might be temporarily displaced from the MZhR until the major accretion event ceases.
 An approach to estimate the scatter in the $\tst$-$\tdisr$ plane would be to estimate the relative contribution coming from M82.

-For Andromeda galaxy, M31, the $\mgal-\tst$ and $\tninety-\tst$ relations yield markedly different merger times (assuming $\tst \approx \tdisr$).
+For Andromeda galaxy, M31, the $\mgal-\tst$ and $\tninety-\tst$ relations yield markedly different merger times (assuming $\tst \approx \tdisr$), suggesting that M31 may represent an outlier in Fig.~\ref{fig:corr_tst_tdis}.
+One possible interpretation is that its stellar halo has been influenced by a recent accretion event, bringing a substantial contribution of stellar material to the halo.
 From $\mgal$-$\tst$ relation, we infer the last major merger took place about $8.4$~Gyr ago.
 In contrast, the $\tninety$-$\tst$ relation gives an estimation of the merger time of $1.7$~Gyr ago.
 The latter one agrees with evidence of an active recent merger history suggested by a $\sim2-3$~Gyr burst of star formation that can be explained by a recent major merger event that triggered it \citep{Hammer_2018, Dsouza_M31_2018, Escala_2020, Tsakonas_2025}.
-This suggests that M31 just reached MZhR at $z=0$ consistent with the observational data shown in Fig.~\ref{sec:mzhr_z0}.
+It is important to note that the estimate of $\tninety$ for M31 by \citet{Harmsen_2023} was not performed using the AGB/RGB ratio, instead it is based on evidence indicating that the last significant episode of inner stellar halo star formation occurred approximately 2–3 Gyr ago.
+Therefore, future observations are need to consistently measure the $\tninety$ of M31.
+Finally, our findings suggest that M31 just reached the MZhR at $z=0$ consistent with the observational data shown in Fig.~\ref{sec:mzhr_z0}.
 Moreover, if its last major merger contributed with high $\Delta \rm f_{dom}$, its metallicity would be driven by that event, which we predict happened at about $1.7$~Gyr ago.

 Even though M31 and MW have comparable stellar galaxy masses, they show different accretion histories which lead to different stability times as well as distinct stellar halo masses and metallicities.
 Hence they are expected to trace different evolutionary paths as shown in the left column in Fig.~\ref{fig:example_paths}.